 Most dental insurance benefits do not cover advanced restorative procedures like dental implants.

-Some dental insurance plans will partially cover the dental fabrication such as the dental crown, dental bridge or the denture.
+Some dental insurance plans will partially cover the dental fabrication, such as the dental crown, dental bridge, or denture.
 At your consultation, we will do our best to get you an estimated cost.
 Ultimately, it is up to you to know what your dental insurance will cover.

-For your convenience, our Philadelphia dentist office accept Visa, MasterCard, Discover and American Express credit cards.
-Dr. Doray offers two dental payment plans designed specifically restorative dental needs such as dental implants.
+For your convenience, our Philadelphia dentist office accepts Visa, MasterCard, Discover, and American Express credit cards.
+Dr. Conover offers two dental payment plans designed specifically for restorative dental needs, such as dental implants.

 They are CareCredit and Lending Club.
-Dr. Doray’s helpful office staff can help you figure out which method of payment will work best for you.
+Our helpful office staff can help you figure out which method of payment will work best for you.

 Learn More About Dental Implants